bizflycloud/terraform-provider-bizflycloud/docs/resources/server.md

 ---
 subcategory: Cloud Server
-layout: "bizflycloud"
 page_title: "Bizfly Cloud: bizflycloud_server"
 description: |-
     Provides a Bizfly Cloud Server resource.
 This can be used to create, modify, and delete Servers.
 Servers also support provisioning.
 ---

 # Resource: bizflycloud_server